iotaledger/node-docker-setup/docker/README.md

 ### 3. Create the `data` folder

-All files used by HORNET, the INX extensions, Traefik & co will be stored in a directory called `data`.
+All files used by HORNET, the INX extensions, Wasp, Traefik & co will be stored in a directory called `data`.
-Docker image runs under user with user id 65532 and group id 65532, so this directory needs to have the correct permissions to be accessed by HORNET.
+Docker image runs under user with user id 65532 and group id 65532, so this directory needs to have the correct permissions to be accessed by the containers.
 To create this directory with correct permissions run the contained script:

 ```sh